kordless/boot2docker-ing/README.md

 ### Prerequisites

 You need an OSX based machine and the will to type things on the command line.
-Also, the following won't hurt:

-* VirtualBox
-* Brew
-* Docker

-I'm not going to link to these here because we'll cover installing them below.

 ### Video Walkthrough